gchq/stroom-visualisations-dev/stroom-content-local/builders/FloorMapLocalBuilder/README.md

 between floors for which data is available.

-The width and height defined for each floor must be in the same units of distance that X and Y will be provided by the Stroom dashboard.
+The width and height defined for each floor must be in the same units of distance that are used for the X and Y coordinates that are provided by the Stroom dashboard.

 An example configuration file `data/example/example.json` is provided.